realness-online/web/docs/contributing.md

 ### `package.json`

 `yarn deploy` runs linting and tests that global code coverages requirements are met.
-Artifacts are created that you can use to see exactly what lines of code are being covered by tests.
+Artifacts are created that you can use to see exactly what lines of code are being covered by tests. and whats in the built files

 ## Development setup